tatsatb/bestatic/README.md

 Some salient features of _Bestatic_ that are probably worth highlighting:

-:heavy_check_mark: Blog-aware.
+-  Blog-aware.
 You can create your blog/news page along with your website and expect all the standard good stuff.
 Posts will be listed in the reverse chronological order.
 You can also control number of posts per page.

-:heavy_check_mark: Tags and URL customizations are supported for the posts out-of-the-box.
+-  Tags and URL customizations are supported for the posts out-of-the-box.

-:heavy_check_mark: Different description tag for each page of the website (SEO friendly).
+-  Different description tag for each page of the website (SEO friendly).

-:heavy_check_mark: `LaTeX` support is available out-of-the-box.
+-  `LaTeX` support is available out-of-the-box.

-:heavy_check_mark: Search functionality has been implemented using `Fuse.js` library which enables client-side fuzzy (approximate string matching) search.
+-  Search functionality has been implemented using `Fuse.js` library which enables client-side fuzzy (approximate string matching) search.
 No action is required from user-end: Whenever the user adds new content and complies the website, it automatically generates a new search index.

-:heavy_check_mark: Pre-built site themes (created using Jinja2 template engine, more will be added later; you can add your own as well).
+-  Pre-built site themes (created using Jinja2 template engine, more will be added later; you can add your own as well).

-:heavy_check_mark: Syntax-highlighting for codes is available out-of-the-box.
+-  Syntax-highlighting for codes is available out-of-the-box.

-:heavy_check_mark: Disqus comments are supported.
+-  Disqus comments are supported.

-:heavy_check_mark: A simple web server has been included which enables viewing all the changes in the site instantly.
+-  A simple web server has been included which enables viewing all the changes in the site instantly.

-:heavy_check_mark: Guided quick-start from the command-line.
+-  Guided quick-start from the command-line.

-:heavy_check_mark: Configurable via a `config.toml` file.
+-  Configurable via a `config.toml` file.

 ## Installation